lucasg44/CTF-writeups/Hackthebox/Cyber-Apocolypse 2023/ancientencodings.md

     main()
 ``````

-The rest will be revealed at the end of Cyber-apocolypse 2023
+The rest will be revealed at the end of Cyber-Apocalypse 2023